-In the world of beekeeping there are few problems that are as catastrophic to bees as American Foulbrood (AFB).
+In the world of beekeeping, there are few problems as catastrophic to bees as American Foulbrood (AFB).
 It is the most severe, problematic and challenging of all the diseases that may affect a colony.
 It is also extremely contagious (to bees, not humans) and, if left to spread, can wipe out entire colonies.
 Plural!

-Note that these diseases are so widespread worldwide now that their names do not relate to where you might find them and both are evident in the US.
+Note that these diseases are so widespread worldwide now that their names do not relate in any meaningful way to where you might find them.
+Both are evident in the US.

 AFB is caused by the bacterium Paenibacillus and is a disease that affects honey bee larvae.
 It attacks young larvae, which are killed after they ingest infected food.
 The spores germinate within the larva and the bacteria grows.
 This germination happens only in larvae under 3 days old.

 An infected larva will die after its cell is capped.
 The growth of the bacteria will also stop, but not before millions of spores are produced, with a single larva having as many as 100 million spores.